 The new Starbucks app for ordering coffee on the go is a nice example of how all three interact.
 They have combined their digital user experience – namely the in-app ordering feature – with their in-store customer experience to enhance their customer offering.
 All are integrated as part of a wider service design strategy.

 The line between ‘digital’ and ‘physical’ experiences have become very blurred in recent years.
-The best businesses now draw on service design to assess how they can complement each other – and create extra value for the business and their users.
+The best businesses now draw on service design thinking to assess how they can complement each other – and create extra value for the business and their users.

-So, service design shouldn’t be seen as a wishy-washy activity that only designers concern themselves with.
+So, service design thinking shouldn’t be seen as a wishy-washy activity that only designers concern themselves with.
 Instead, it’s a way to help businesses and organisations excel.
-Here are four reasons why service design is important.
+Here are four reasons why service design thinking is important.

 A poorly designed service requires time and investment to rectify, both from a user and organisation standpoint.
 For example, if a user can’t complete a task online, this could cause increased call centre costs for a business; or even worse, complaints and lost custom.
 For a user, this would create inconvenience and stress.